ansys/pyfluent/doc/source/user_guide/index.rst

     solver_session.events_manager.start()

+..

-Event management is detailed further here: :ref:`ref_events`.
+  Add the following line after fixing events_manager doc Event management is detailed further here: <ref to event_manager doc>

 The global logging level can be controlled at any time: